diegofornalha/solidity-blog/content/pages/index.md

         showIcon: true
         icon: arrowRight
     items:
-      - question: 'Quais conteúdos '
+      - question: Quais conteúdos vou ver no blog?
         answer: >-
           At the office, working together is often a distraction, on remote, it could be motivation, At the office, working together is often a